holgern/beem/docs/configuration.rst

 Configuration
 *************

-The pybitshares library comes with its own local configuration database that stores information like
+The pysteem library comes with its own local configuration database that stores information like

 * API node URL